US military deploys attack drones to SKorea

 The sensor-rich MQ-1C Gray Eagle is capable of carrying Stinger and Hellfire missiles, as well as other armaments.

-It typically takes a company of 128 soldiers to maintain the drones, and there are usually 12 Gray Eagles per company.
+It typically takes a company of 128 soldiers to maintain the drones, and it was not immediately clear how many of the aircraft would be sent to Kunsan.

-However, Commander Gary Ross said only two or three of the aircraft were planned for the upcoming Kunsan deployment.

 The drone company will be assigned to the 2nd Combat Aviation Brigade of the 2nd Infantry Division.